The LIT Robopsychology Lab combines methods and expertise of psychology with current issues pertaining to artificial intelligence and robotics.

 News & Events

-in cooperation with Yasmo & Flip on the climate impact of the use of artificial intelligence
+in cooperation with Yasmo & Flip, focusing on the climate impact by using artificial intelligence

 “Hi, AI (134 TWh)": Together with Yasmo & Flip, the LIT Robopsychology Lab raps about AI's carbon footprint